 Policies and Regulations

-- If the course is cancelled or changed to a different schedule, which makes it impossible for you to attend classes, you will be entitled to transfer your course fee to a future term or to a full refund.
+- If the course is cancelled or changed to a different schedule, which makes it impossible for you to attend classes, you will be able to transfer your course fee to a future course or for a full refund.

 - A refund of fees (less an administration charge of Rs 2000) will be given provided the original receipt and the completed refund request form is handed over to the Customer Services staff two days before your class begins.